 The 1566/1985 Act provided a great opportunity by focusing not on special education as a separate field but on the structure and function of primary and secondary education, aiming to incorporate for the first time the education of learners with disabilities and/or SEN in ordinary education; it failed, however, to create the conditions for the development of alternative models of integration since it promoted mainly the model of special or withdrawal classes (Zoniou-Sideri et al., 2006).
 Further, the notions of 'special/segregated provisions' (1143/1981 Act) and 'integration' (1566/1985 Act) were introduced within the same decade.
-Thus, while in other countries these complex notions were introduced almost simultaneously, generating social and practical confusion as to what equality of opportunity in special education means (Vlachou, 2001).
+Thus, while in other countries these complex notions were introduced within a period of more than 40-50 years, within Greek society both notions were introduced almost simultaneously, generating social and practical confusion as to what equality of opportunity in special education means (Vlachou, 2001).
 Thus, the 1566/1985 Act, while introducing a specific ideology, lacked basic specifications and programmes that would promote its implementation (Lampropoulou and Panteliadou 2000).